-PROP PS2: Land at Dolphingstone North, Prestonpans
+PROP PS3: Supermarket at Mid Road, Prestonpans

-Land at Dolphingstone North, Prestonpans is allocated for circa 140 homes.
-Any new development proposals for the site must include a comprehensive masterplan for the entire allocated site that integrates development with the surroundings.
-Any development here is subject to the mitigation of any development related impacts, including on a proportionate basis for any cumulative impacts with other proposals including on the transport network, on education and community facilities, and on air quality as appropriate.
+Land at Mid Road, Prestonpans is allocated for a supermarket.
+Any development here is subject to the mitigation of any development related impacts, including on a proportionate basis for any cumulative impacts with other proposals including on the transport network as appropriate.
+Policy EMP1 applies.